esallychang/modified_DGE_workshop/lessons/05b_wald_test_results.md

 The p-value is a probability value used to determine whether there is evidence to reject the null hypothesis. **A smaller p-value means that there is stronger evidence in favor of the alternative hypothesis**.
 However, because we are performing a test for each individual gene we need to correct these p-values for multiple testing.

 **The `padj` column** in the results table represents the p-value adjusted for multiple testing, and is the most important column of the results.
 Typically, a threshold such as `padj` \< 0.05 is a good starting point for identifying significant genes.
-The default method for **multiple test correction** in DESeq2 is an implementation of the Benjamini-Hochberg false discovery rate (FDR).
-There are other corrections methods available and can be changed by adding the `pAdjustMethod` argument to the `results()` function.
+The default method for **multiple test correction** in DESeq2 is an implementation of the Benjamini-Hochberg false discovery rate (FDR) - see Lesson 05a on Hypothesis Testing for more details.
+There are other correction methods available and can be changed by adding the `pAdjustMethod` argument to the `results()` function.

 ### Gene-level filtering